 - 1. The monthly inputting of entries may be performed by staff or an independent bookkeeper. - 2.
 The monthly financial statements shall be reviewed monthly by the Treasurer. - 3.
 The Treasurer shall ensure that a complete back-up of the inputted data is done on a monthly basis and stored at the Association's office. - 4.
 Supporting documentation shall be maintained in a safe and secure site within the Association's office.
 This documentation can only be moved off site for the purpose of a review by the Treasurer or Auditor or for the monthly inputting by the bookkeeper. - 5.
-The budgeting process will occur as follows: - a. initial development for the upcoming season at March/April Board planning meeting; - b. presentation of initial budget at the BCSSA Annual General Meeting for discussion; - c. revision and finalization of budget at the first full Board meeting following the AGM.
+The budgeting process will occur as follows: - a. initial development for the upcoming season at March/April Board planning meeting; - b. presentation of the Board approved budget at the BCSSA Annual General Meeting